ungoogled-software/ungoogled-chromium/docs/developing.md

 ## Workflow of updating to a new Chromium version

-Tested on Debian 10 (buster).
+Tested on Debian 12 (bookworm).
 Exact instructions should work on any other Linux or macOS system with the proper dependencies.

 To gain a deeper understanding of this updating process, have a read through [docs/design.md](design.md).